-Before operation of the system was interrupted by lightning damage, multiple distinct temperature events that crossed the 0 °C mark were recorded in early May 2018 at some but not all electrodes.
+Before operation of the system was interrupted by lightning damage, multiple distinct temperature events that crossed the zero-degree mark were recorded in early May 2018 at some, but not all, electrodes.
 Each of these temperature events can be associated with changes in the measured SP signals involved with these electrodes, as shortly discussed in the following.

-Two of these events were already presented in the last section for electrodes 16 and 17 (Fig. 13a, b - marks C, D).
-Here, a positive voltage spike is observed at mark C, when only electrode 17 warmed above $0\,^{\circ}$ C, and the beginning of a negative spike at mark D, when both electrodes, 16 and 17, warmed above $0\,^{\circ}$ C.
+Two of these events were already presented in the last section for electrodes 16 and 17 (Fig. 13a,b - marks C, D).
+Here, a positive voltage spike is observed at mark C, when only electrode 17 warmed above zero degrees, and a negative, not fully resolved, the beginning of a negative spike at mark D, when both electrodes, 16 and 17, warmed above zero degrees.

 Additional events were found for electrode 5 (Fig. 14b, marks A, B, C).
-Three fully resolved temperature spikes were observed for this electrode in the end of April and beginning of May, with two large transient SP spikes being observed for temperature increases above 0 °C (Fig. 14c, marks B, C).
+Three fully resolved temperature spikes were observed for this electrode in the end of April, beginning of May, with two large transient SP spikes being observed for temperature increases above zero degree (Fig. 14c, marks B, C).

-In general, sharp increases in electrode temperatures correlate well with transient increases in the corresponding SP readings, although this response is much smaller when both
+In general, sharp increases in electrode temperatures correlate well with transient increases in the corresponding SP readings, although this response is much smaller when both electrodes remain under zero degrees (compare events A and B/C in Fig.

 Figure 13.
-Measured voltages between references electrodes 1 and 16 and their respective duplicated electrode, located a few centimeters away. (a) Temperature readings of all four involved electrodes. (b) Voltage readings between duplicate electrode pairs 1, 19 and 16, 17.
+Measured voltages between references electrodes 1 and 16 and their respective duplicated electrode, located a few cm away. a) Temperature readings of all four involved electrodes. b) Voltage readings between duplicated electrodes 1 and 19, and 16 and 17.

 Figure 14.
-SP time series and associated data over the time window containing three distinct temperature events. (a) Daily snow cover height. (b) Soil moisture content from nearby PERMOS borehole. (c) Temperature curves for electrodes 1 (cyan) and 5 (red).
-Temperature readings that showed significant voltage drops over the temperature sensors were discarded, leading to the temporal gaps in the curves. (d) SP time series between electrodes 5 and 1.
-Blue: raw data; black filtered data (6.5 h rolling mean).
+SP time-series and associated data over the time window containing three distinct temperature events. a) Daily snow cover height. b) Soil moisture content from nearby PERMOS borehole. c) Temperature curves for electrodes 1 (cyan) and 5 (red).
+Temperature readings that showed significant voltage drops over the temperature sensors were discarded, leading to the temporal gaps in the curves. d) SP time-series between electrodes 5 and 1. blue: raw data, black filtered data (6.5 hour rolling mean)

-electrodes remain under 0 °C (compare events A and B/C in Fig. 14).
-At the time of these events a closed snow cover of ca. 1 m was still present at the site (Fig. 14a), strongly indicating energy transport by meltwater, which is consistent with previous studies on meltwater infiltration into snow covers (e.g., Scherler et al., 2010; Hilbich et al., 2011).
+14).
+At the time of these events a closed snow cover of ca. 1 m was still present at the site (Fig. 14a), strongly indicating energy transport by melt water, which is consistent with previous studies on melt water infiltration into snow covers (e.g., Scherler et al., 2010; Hilbich et al., 2011).
 This assumption is supported by increases in soil water content at the time of above-zero events, measured in a nearby borehole (Fig. 14b).

-A natural conclusion would be to interpret these transient SP signals as streaming potentials, caused by intermittent meltwater flow, consistent with previous findings on early water infiltration for the test site (e.g., Scherler et al., 2010; Hilbich et al., 2011).
-Referring back to the laboratory experiment (Sect.
-5.1.1), we note, however, that the observed signal is likely comprised also of an additional component caused by geochemical changes in response to the temperature changes.
+5 A natural conclusion would be to interpret these transient SP signals as streaming potentials, caused by intermittent melt water flow, consistent with previous findings on early water infiltration for the test cite (e.g., Scherler et al., 2010; Hilbich et al., 2011).
+Referring back to the laboratory experiment (seetSect.
+5.1.1), we note however that the observed signal is likely comprised also of an additional component caused by geochemical changes in response to the temperature changes.